cca/koha_patron_import/readme.md

 - click each patron's link to open their details tab
 - select the **More** button & then **Delete**

+## API

+Koha has a budding REST API which already has a fully fledged `/patrons` endpoint.
+We should eventually migrate to creating new patrons via the API rather than CSV upload.
+You can read some rather sparse documentation at https://library-staff.cca.edu/api/v1/.html

+To use the API:

+- sign into the Koha staff side, find your patron record, go to **More** > **Manage API Keys**
+- copy the included example.config.json file to config.json
+- insert the client ID and secret into config.json (also edit the `api_root` if need be)
+- run a script similar to add_patron.py (WIP)

+It appears that one limitation of the API is that patron attributes cannot be created nor modified.
+We use this for student major and faculty department so that's a dealbreaker right now.

 # LICENSE

 [ECL Version 2.0](https://opensource.org/licenses/ECL-2.0)